extremeheat/JSPyBridge/README.md

 #### Limitations

 * The `ffid` keyword is reserved.
-You cannot use it in variable names, object keys or values as this is used to internlly track objects.
+You cannot use it in variable names, object keys, or values, as this is used to internally track objects.

-* On the bridge to call JavaScript from Python, due to the limiatations of Python and cross-platform IPC, we currently communicate over standard error which means that specific output in JS standard error can interfere with the bridge (as of this writing, the prefices `{"r"` and `blob!` are reserved).
+* On the bridge to call JavaScript from Python, due to the limitations of Python and cross-platform IPC, we currently communicate over standard error which means that specific output in JS standard error can interfere with the bridge.
+(Currently, the prefixes `{"r"` and `blob!` are reserved.)
 A similar issue exists on Windows with Python.
 You are however very unlikely to have issues with this.

-* Function calls will timeout after 100000 ms and throw a `BridgeException` error.
-That default value can be overridden by defining the new value of `REQ_TIMEOUT` in an environment variable, and setting it to 0 will disable timeout checks.
+* Function calls will timeout after 100000 ms (100 sec) and throw a `BridgeException` error.
+That default value can be overridden by defining an environment variable `REQ_TIMEOUT`.
+Setting it to 0 will disable timeout checks.